Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 ## Convert

-**Tool ID:** `convert`

-Convert between PDF and 50+ file formats including images, Office documents, HTML, and more.
-Batch conversion supported.
+Convert between PDF and 50+ formats, including images, Office documents, HTML, and more.
+You can convert several files in one go.

 **[Convert Guide →](./Convert/Convert.md)**